shubhangi-singh21/My-Codes/README.md

 ﻿# RESOURCE GUIDE 📃

-This file contains a pool of resources ranging from competitive programming, data structures, software engineering interview preparation, and a lot more.
+This repo contains a pool of resources ranging from competitive programming, data structures, software engineering interview preparation, and a lot more.

 ### ✅ Competitive Programming